Someone who’s been there!

 The dead end road of alcoholism

-Split Ends: Beyond the Hair is a personal story written by Lisa Golan, and edited by her client, Susan Wilson.
+Last Call is a personal story written by Lisa Golan.
 The story is about a Philadelphia hair dresser Lisa/Lulu a professional “hair doctor” (as everybody calls her).
 Lulu moved to New York City to fulfill her dream of becoming a famous hair doctor, but that dream ended in the circle of addiction.

 Living a double life – hair dresser by day, vodka ninja by night – Lulu wakes up 10 years later on her bathroom floor covered in her own vomit not recognizing her own reflection in the mirror.
 That was the wake-up call every addict is afraid of… Lulu had a hard choice to make from two possible options: